KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-moonraker by btastic](https://github.com/btastic/MMM-moonraker)